Choose Between NemoClaw and OpenShell CLIs

 $openshell policy update <sandbox-name> --add-endpoint api.example.com:443:read-only:rest:enforce

-$openshell policy set --policy live-policy.yaml <sandbox-name>
+$openshell policy set --policy current-policy.yaml --wait <sandbox-name>

 openshell policy update merges specific endpoint and rule changes into the live sandbox policy. openshell policy set replaces the live policy with the file you provide.
-For normal NemoClaw network access changes, prefer nemoclaw <name> policy-add so NemoClaw preserves presets and records the change for rebuilds.
+For normal NemoClaw network access changes, prefer nemohermes <name> policy-add so NemoClaw preserves presets and records the change for rebuilds.

 Common Decisions